antimof/UxPlay/README.md

 Different distributions may break up GStreamer 1.x into packages in different ways; the packages listed above in the build instructions should bring in other required GStreamer packages as dependencies, but will not install all possible plugins.

-### 5. Failure to decrypt ALL video and/or audio streams from a particular (older) client:
+### 5. Failure to decrypt ALL video and/or audio streams from old or non-Apple clients:

-This triggers an error message, and will be due to use of an incorrect protocol for getting the AES decryption key from the client.
+This triggers an error messages, and will be probably due to use of an incorrect protocol for getting the AES decryption key from the client.

-Modern Apple clients use a more-encrypted protocol than older ones.
-Which protocol is used by UxPlay depends on the client  _User-Agent_ string (reported by the client and now shown in the terminal output). iOS 9 and 10 clients only use iTunes FairPlay encryption on the AES decryption key they send to the server.
-Somewhere around iOS sourceVersion 330 (part of the User-Agent string) Apple started to further encrypt it by a sha-512 hash with a "shared secret" created during the Server-Client pairing process.
-The sourceVersion 330 above which the extra decryption step is carried out is a guess for a value bigger than 320 and smaller than 380, and is set in lib/global.h if you need to change it.
-(This applies only to audio decryption; since at least iOS 9, the AES key used for video decryption is derived from a hash of a key formed from the "streamConnectionID" received from the client with the _hashed_ audio AES key.)
+This happened when a user tried to use the Windows AirPlay-emulator client _AirMyPC_ with UxPlay.
+It turned out that _AirMyPC_ used an older less-encrypted protocol similar to AirPlay1, relying only on  Apple's "FairPlay" encryption of  the AES key used to decrypt the encrypted audio stream from the client (and which is also used as part of the video decryption); on top of FairPlay encryption, AirPlay2 adds a hash of the AES key with a "shared secret" created in the initial handshake bewteen client and server.
+This hash is omitted in the older protocol used by _AirMyPC_, which is detected using the "User Agent" string it reports: "AirMyPC/2.0".
+The client User Agent string is shown in uxplay's terminal output; if it is suspected that some other old or non-Apple client is also using this modified protocol, you can add its "User Agent" string to ```OLD_PROTOCOL_CLIENT_USER_AGENT_LIST``` in lib/global.c, and rebuild UxPlay.

-The third-party non-free Windows software  _AirMyPC_ (a commercial AirPlay emulator) uses an even older protocol: it not only uses the unhashed AES key for audio, but also uses a video AES key derived as above, but using the  _unhashed_ audio AES key. _AirMyPC_ has  a distinctive  _User-Agent_ string, which is detected using two other settings in lib/global.h that can be adjusted if necessary.
-These settings might be useful if other AirPlay-emulators using this protocol  need support.
-Uxplay declares itself to be an AppleTV2,1 with a sourceVersion 220.68 taken from an AppleTV3,1; this can also be changed in global.h.
-(It is crucial for UxPlay to declare this old value of sourceVersion, as it prompts the client to use a less-encrypted older "legacy" protocol to make the connection with the UxPlay server; it is probably not necessary for UxPlay to claim to be such an old AppleTV model.)
+Note that Uxplay declares itself to be an AppleTV2,1 with a sourceVersion 220.68 taken from an AppleTV3,1; this can also be changed in global.h.
+(It is crucial for UxPlay to declare this old value of sourceVersion, as this prompts the Apple client to use the iOS 12  "legacy" protocol to make the connection with the UxPlay server; it is probably not necessary for UxPlay to claim to be such an old AppleTV model.)

 # ChangeLog
-1.44 2021-12-13   Omit hash of aeskey with ecdh_secret (his supports AirMyPC), or use unhashed key for audio, hashed key
+1.44 2021-12-13   Omit hash of aeskey with ecdh_secret for an AirMyPC client; make an internal rearrangement of where this hash is
-                  for video (this supports iO 9 and iOS 10 clients reporting sourceVersion < 330 );
-                  make internal rearrangement of where this hash is done.
-Replace decodebin by h264-specific elements in the GStreamer video pipeline.
-Fully report initial communications between client and server in -d debug mode.
+                  done.
+Fully report all initial communications between client and server in -d debug mode.
+Replace decodebin in GStreamer video pipeline by h264-specific elements.

 1.43 2021-12-07   Various internal changes, such as tests for successful decryption, uniform treatment
                   of informational/debug messages, etc., updated README.